17 Cool Tourist Attractions to Visit in Calgary On Your Western Canada Trip

 Visiting Heritage Park Historical Village with children?
 One of the highlights is riding on the antique train.

-The park also entertains guests with entertaining theatrical performances.
-They’re performed by costumed actors who bring the history & the stories of the late-19th to the early-20th century in Canada to life.
+Heritage Park also entertains guests with entertaining theatrical performances performed by costumed actors who bring the history and stories of the late-19th to the early-20th century in Canada to life.

 Glenbow Museum

-One of the largest & finest museums in Western Canada, Glenbow Museum offers a fascinating collection.
-There’s over one million artifacts and 30,000 pieces of art here from all around the world.
-All in the heart of downtown Calgary!
+One of the largest and finest museums in Western Canada, Glenbow Museum offers one of the most fascinating collections we’ve seen in the region.
+There are over one million artifacts and 30,000 pieces of art here from all around the world.
+And it’s all in the heart of downtown Calgary!

 Glenbox Museum